 Situations Where Power Strips and Extension Cords Are Used

 It’s easy to confuse the two terms, especially since some manufacturers have designed power strips with lengthy cables similar to most extension cords.
 However, the main difference between the two lies in the purpose:

 - If you want to multiply the number of electrical outlets from a single source, use a power strip.

-- If you want to stretch out a power source towards a distant appliance, use an extension cord.
+- If you want to stretch out a power source towards a distant appliance, use an extension cord

-Having said that, here are some of the best ways to maximize the use of the power strip and the extension cord:
+Here are some of the best ways to maximize the use of the power strip and the extension cord:

-Power strip: Entertainment rack with multiple audio and video devices, computer setup with printer and router, permanent installation of multiple sockets.
+Entertainment rack with multiple audio and video devices, computer setup with printer and router, permanent installation of multiple sockets.

-Extension cord: Appliances far away from an electrical outlet, temporary electrical setup, extension of power to occasional outdoor appliances.
+Appliances far away from an electrical outlet, temporary electrical setup, extension of power to occasional outdoor appliances.